Rami-Si7/Splatter_Image_cv_lab/README.md

 The custom loss function is defined as:
 L<sub>total</sub> = L<sub>base</sub> &plus;  &lambda; &times; L<sub>new</sub>

-&lambda;: we set lambda to 0.01
+&lambda;: is dynamically changed across training

 Which new loss defined as:
 $\Sigma_{c &in; all\O} $